The Purpose of Small Groups:

 Small Groups is where friendships begin and grow and life transformation happens as you pour into your fellow small group members, and they in turn pour into you.
 A Small Group is a place where people come together in an intimate setting for fellowship, large group discussion and Bible study, prayer, and accountability (men with men, and women with women).
 Groups typically consist of 10–12 people and meet weekly across the Quad Cities.
 Meeting times and locations vary per group.

 We offer a variety of groups for all ages and walks of life.
 Take a look at the options below, then sign up to get plugged in.

-Young Adults offers 23–35 year-olds a fun, community-focused place to come together in relationship with Christ and with each other.
-Various events and small groups offer multiple opportunities to dive deeper into your relationship with Christ, while walking alongside others.
+Young Professionals offers 23–35 year-olds a fun, community-focused place to come together in relationship with Christ and with each other.

 Young Married Small Groups are for young, married couples looking to meet and grow alongside other married couples in a similar stage of life.